yquake2/yquake2remaster/README.md

   * support Anachronox .dat format,
   * add debug progress loading code for maps.

 Goals (none of it finished):
   * Single player support,
-  * support surface flags for Daikatana, Heretic 2, Anachronox,
+  * Support effects and additional flags for ReRelease when possible.
-  * modified ReRelease game code support with removed KEX only related code.

 Bonus goals:
+  * Port SiN/Daikatana pack support from pakextract,
+  * support surface flags and content types for Daikatana, Heretic 2, Anachronox,
   * Use shared model cache in client code insted reimplemnet in each render,
   * Check load soft colormap as 24bit color,
   * Use separete texture hi-color buffer for ui in soft render,